codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/4change-array/README.md

 9. Can you see your changes on the screen?
 How did this compare to adding/removing items from an array?

-    You may notice that due to JS's floating point arithmetc the display is odd.
+    You may notice that due to JavaScript floating point calculations the display is odd.
 We will fix this later using functionality built into Angular.

 10. Mark your work as complete